L1r1kVerse/Chess-Data-EDA/README.md

 # Chess Trends Analytics
-This data science project explores three databases of chess games scraped from the internet. А diverse range of tools from the Python ecosystem is used to analyze the data and uncover meaningful trends.
+This data science project explores three datasets of chess games scraped from the internet. А diverse range of tools from the Python ecosystem is used to analyze the data and uncover meaningful trends.

 ## Project Structure
 - **`data_acquisition_and_cleaning.ipynb:`**: scraping, preparing and cleaning the data